garethrogers2828/Football-Quiz/README.md

 ## Colours

-- I like the black and gold theme as it gives the look of a gameshow and really stands out to the user.
+- I liked the black and gold theme as it gives the look of a gameshow and really stands out to the user.
+It has a great contrast and is easily readable.

 ## Fonts